Month by Month Vegetable Garden Planting Guide

 Monthly planting calendar

 Corn and cucurbits, which include cucumbers, melons, and squashes prefer not to have their roots disturbed and don’t transplant well.
 Direct seed them in the ground when possible.
 Cruciferous and nightshades don’t germinate in the ground as well.
+And don’t forget about plant spacing in the vegetable garden.
+Plants need enough space to grow.
 Start them in a controlled environment:

 - cabbages